-You’ll wind along part of the ancient Celtic Way and cover an amazing 68km in two days.
-This pilgrimage dates back thousands of years and reflects the routes of the Neolithic peoples as they carried sacred blue stones from the Preseli Mountains in Wales to the Salisbury Plains.
+You’ll wind along part of the ancient Celtic Way, which dates back thousands of years and reflects the routes of the Neolithic peoples as they carried sacred blue stones from the Preseli Mountains in Wales to the Salisbury Plains.

-The carefully mapped route will enthrall all the way, as you follow a trail so old it is no longer marked by a path and encounter Christian, Pagan and pre-historic sites, all swimming in myths and mystery.
+Following a trail so old it is no longer marked by a path, you’ll encounter Christian, Pagan and pre-historic sites, all swimming in myths and mystery.
 You’ll trek on footpaths, tracks and some quiet country roads, over a mix of fantastic terrains that give the best of the southern countryside.

-Starting in Glastonbury Abbey Park, you'll pass the Chalice Well, said to be the home of the Holy Grail, before climbing the iconic Glastonbury Tor.
+Starting in Glastonbury Town Centre, you'll discover the Chalice Well, said to be the home of the Holy Grail, before climbing the iconic Glastonbury Tor.
 Watch your feet here, as the hill apparently hides a cave to the Celtic fairy kingdom of Annwyn, home to the lord of the underworld!

 We become ever more enlightened, as we hike through the thriving Roman town of Shepton Mallet, home to Brothers’ Ciders and Mulberry and on to the narrow, medieval streets of Bruton.

 You’ll get a fantastic opportunity to follow the Celtic path through the famous Longleat Forest and much more of the ancient Salisbury Plains, before visiting one of its very best-preserved Roman villages, Knook Castle.